sophiekoonin/localghost/content/posts/2020-01-xx-slack-app-tutorial/index.md

 **Scopes** are specific permissions that your app has which dictate exactly what it can do on Slack.
 For example, the `chat:write` scope allows the app to post a message.
 You can see the full list of scopes on the [API documentation](https://api.slack.com/scopes).

-At the time of writing, the "new" more granular scopes are in beta, but we're going to use them because they're more secure (they ask for less information).
+At the time of writing, the "new" more granular scopes are in beta, but we're going to use them because they ask for less information outright.
 Click the "Update scopes" button - this will take you to a page where you can select the scopes you want.

 In this "new scopes" world, scopes are split into two categories - **bot token scopes** and **user token scopes**.
 You

-You can change these scopes and add new ones at any time, but for now, choose these **bot token scopes**.
+You can change these scopes and add new ones at any time, but for now, choose these **bot token scopes**, as we'll be interacting with the Slack workspace as a bot, not as a user.